 - Cryotherapy – Usually repeated at one-two week intervals, this involves the freezing of the wart with liquid nitrogen

-- Electrosurgery (Curettage) and Laser – Often used for large or resistant warts, the growth is pared away and the base burned while under local anaesthetic
+- Electro-surgery (Curettage) and Laser – Often used for large or resistant warts, the growth is pared away and the base burned while under local anesthesia.

 Skin Tag Removal

-- Surgical – Professional removal with a surgical scalpel performed with anaesthesia
+- Surgical – Professional removal with a surgical scalpel performed with anesthesia.

 - Cryosurgery – When Keloids are detected early, they can be frozen to diminish their growth

-- Intralesional Injections – A course of steroid injections alone or in combination with other suwill help prevent cells from producing collagen, which will in turn weaken the scar and reduce its size, itchiness and tenderness
+- Intralesional Injections – A course of steroid injections alone or in combination with other will help prevent cells from producing collagen, which will, in turn, weaken the scar and reduce its size, itchiness and tenderness

 - Lasers – The Keloid is precisely targeted with a laser, which results in a diminished appearance of the tissue with a greater match in skin tone

-If you are affected by any of the skin conditions listed above and feel that you need some guidance on what your best treatment options are, then contact Euromed today.
-Dr Irena is here to offer her expert advice, and to lead you on your journey to self-confidence and beautiful skin.
+If you are affected by any of the skin conditions listed above and feel that you need some guidance on what the best treatment options are, then contact Euromed today.
+Dr. Irena is here to offer her expert advice, and to lead you on your journey to self-confidence and beautiful skin.